aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 #### stall.js

-One of the best things to come out of NodeJS v8 was the implicit use of Promises in the language, with the keywords `async` and `await` , which encapsulate the concept of asynchronous code - code which runs independently of the main thread.
+One of the best things to come out of **NodeJS v8** was the implicit use of Promises in the language, with the keywords `async` and `await` , which encapsulate the concept of asynchronous code - code which runs independently of the main thread.

-The swagger-generated skeleton supports pre-Node 8, and so uses the legacy  Promise class.
+The swagger-generated skeleton supports pre-Node 8, and therefore uses the **legacy Promise class**.
 We want to be able to use the swagger code with the minimum of alteration, so we won't mess about with it too much.
 However, we want to use the latest language additions in any new code we write, so that we take advantage of the enhanced readability.

 Stall.js simply allows us to create a dummy asynchronous function, which resolves (runs) after a specified time, and lets us test our services.